askmeegs/build-a-platform-with-krm/5-hosted-resources/partA-config-connector.md

 iamserviceaccount.iam.cnrm.cloud.google.com/inst-dep-cloudmachine   5m58s   True    UpToDate   5m57s
 ```

-Note - it may take a few minutes for the resources to be created - in the mean time you may see `UpdateFailed` or `DependencyNotReady`.
+Note - it may take a few minutes for the resources to be created.
+In the meantime, you may see `UpdateFailed` or `DependencyNotReady`.
 This is expected.

-9. **Open the Cloud Console and navigate to Compute Engine > VM Instances.
+4. **Open the Cloud Console and navigate to Compute Engine > VM Instances.
 Filter on `name:secadmin`.
 You should see the new GCE instance in the list.**

 ![screenshots](screenshots/secadmin-gce-console.png)

 **🌈 Nice job!** You just deployed your first cloud-hosted resource with KRM!

-You'll notice that we (the platform admin) had to manually write the GCE resource as KRM, and push to the config repo.
+You'll notice that we (the platform admin) had to manually write the GCE resource as KRM, and deploy it to the admin cluster.
 In a real-life scenario, the platform team might even set up a self-service system with a basic web UI, so that Cymbal Bank employees can request a GCE instance.
-This web app would take in parameters (like choose an operating system from a drop-down menu, disk size, etc.), and generate a JSON or YAML file with the GCE KRM, then commit it to the repo automatically.
+This web app would take in parameters (like choose an operating system from a drop-down menu, disk size, etc.), and generate a JSON or YAML file with the GCE KRM, then commit it to the policy repo, then have Config Sync apply the resource automatically.
 This would provide a hands-off way of allowing users to set up their own resources, while maintaining a centralized, auditable source of truth in Git.